 The briefing covers six areas with no exceptions:

-1. The passage plan (explicit, not assumed) Walk every crew member to the chart table.
+Walk every crew member to the chart table.
 Show the route, the waypoints, the bail-out options at each stage, the ETA, and the arrival approach plan including tidal state at the destination at the expected arrival time.

-2. The watch system Assign every watch slot before departure.
+Assign every watch slot before departure.
 Do not leave this to consensus at sea.
 Tired people at 2300 who haven't slept since 0600 will not self-organise a sensible watch rota.
 Assign it at the chart table, write it on the whiteboard, stick it to the companionway.

-3. The emergency procedures (by location, not by theory) Where is the EPIRB?
+Where is the EPIRB?
 How does it activate?
 Where is the life raft painter attached?
-What is the MOB procedure on this boat — specifically this boat, not generically?
+What is the MOB procedure on this boat, specifically this boat, not generically?
 Who calls the Mayday, on which channel, and what information does that person read from which label?
 Every answer should point to a physical object or a written label, not to memory.

-6. The confidence floor Every crew member has the explicit right to raise concerns during the passage without social pressure.
-If a crew member on watch sees something that doesn't look right — a light on the horizon that isn't appearing on AIS, a sound from the engine room, a change in the boat's motion — they wake the skipper immediately.
+Every crew member has the explicit right to raise concerns during the passage without social pressure.
+If a crew member on watch sees something that doesn't look right, a light on the horizon that isn't appearing on AIS, a sound from the engine room, a change in the boat's motion, they wake the skipper immediately.
 Not after the next hour.
 Immediately.
 The culture of a safe passage is one in which correct information reaches the person with authority to act on it as fast as physically possible.

 The first six hours of an offshore passage are the most dangerous hours on the trip.
-Not because conditions are necessarily the worst — though they sometimes are — but because this is the period when every crew member is adapting simultaneously from land physiology to sea physiology.
-Seasickness, disorientation, the unfamiliarity of the motion in swell, the visual adjustment from land to horizon — all of this is happening at once.
+Not because conditions are necessarily the worst, though they sometimes are, but because this is the period when every crew member is adapting simultaneously from land physiology to sea physiology.
+Seasickness, disorientation, the unfamiliarity of the motion in swell, the visual adjustment from land to horizon, all of this is happening at once.

 During the adaptation window:

 By hour six, crew who have adapted will be eating again, moving naturally, and engaged.
-Those who haven't adapted will need management — rest below, reduced watchkeeping obligations, increased seasickness medication.
+Those who haven't adapted will need management, rest below, reduced watchkeeping obligations, increased seasickness medication.
 Know your crew before you leave.
 Know who adapts fast and who takes a full 24 hours.

 Run all of these the afternoon/evening before departure, not the morning of: